asajeffrey/parsell/README.md

-# wasm: Web Assembly in Rust
+# parsimonious: a parser combinator library for Rust

-The goal of this project is to provide tools for manipulating Web Assembly programs in Rust.
-These tools will include a zero-copy streaming lexer, parser, typechecker, interpreter and JIT compiler.
+The goal of this project is to implement a parser combinator library that:

-Eventually, this project will allow Servo to execute Web Assembly code natively.
-This is a long way away!
+* Supports streaming input
+* Does as little buffering or copying as possible
+* Does not use dynamic method dispatch

+It is based on "Monadic Parsing in Haskell" by Hutton and Meijer, JFP 8(4) pp. 437-444.